The Silencing: Production

 In May 2018, it was announced Nikolaj Coster-Waldau had joined the cast of the film, with Anders Engstom directing from a screenplay by Micah Ranum.
 In February 2019, Annabelle Wallis joined the cast of the film, with Robin Pront directing the film, replacing Engstom.
 In April 2019, Hero Fiennes Tiffin joined the cast of the film.
 In May 2019, Melanie Scrofano, Zahn McClarnon and Shaun Smyth joined the cast of the film.

 Principal photography began in May 2019 in Canada.
 Filming took place in Greater Sudbury, Ontario.

 Release

-The film was scheduled to have its world premiere at South by Southwest in March 2020, however the festival was cancelled due to the COVID-19 pandemic.
-Shortly after, Saban Films acquired distribution rights to the film.
+The film was scheduled to have its world premiere at South by Southwest in March 2020, however the festival was canceled due to the COVID-19 pandemic.
+Shortly after, Saban Capital Group acquired the rights to the film for distribution through its division, Saban Films.
 It was released in the United States through DirecTV Cinema on July 16, 2020, and released in theaters and to video on demand on August 14, 2020.
 It was released in Canada on August 14, 2020.
 The film opened as the top rental in the country and opened on 79 screens, taking in $53,205, making it the top grossing new film release with the highest per-screen average in the United States.
+Over its first week of home release, it made around $5 million from VOD sales.